opendocsg/slw-judgments-backfill/2014_SGHC_214/report.md

 51     For this reason, there is enhanced culpability where the arranger is motivated by any form of financial gain or benefit, and this should be accompanied with a harsher sentence.
 As a general proposition, the greater the reward received, the greater the punishment ought to be.

 52     In addition, where there is an element of financial reward, a fine should be imposed in addition to any term of imprisonment.
-In _Poh Boon Kiat v Public Prosecutor_ [2014] SGHC 186, in relation to vice offences, I observed (at [102]) that fines should be imposed in such cases to annul or negate any financial advantage that might have been obtained through the commission of the offence.
+In _Poh Boon Kiat v Public Prosecutor_ <span class="citation">[2014] SGHC 186</span>, in relation to vice offences, I observed (at [102]) that fines should be imposed in such cases to annul or negate any financial advantage that might have been obtained through the commission of the offence.

 (3) Recruiting other accomplices